Nutrient pollution: Development of nutrient policy

 Total Maximum Daily Load (TMDL) limitations led to the development of nutrient trading schemes.

 In 2008, the EPA published a progress report on state efforts to develop nutrient standards.
-Most states had not developed numeric nutrient criteria for rivers and streams; lakes and reservoirs; wetlands and estuaries (for those states with estuaries).
+Most states had not developed numeric nutrient criteria for rivers and streams; lakes and reservoirs, wetlands and estuaries (for those states with estuaries).
 In the same year, EPA also established a Nutrient Innovations Task Group (NITG), composed of state and EPA experts, to monitor and evaluate the progress of reducing nutrient pollution.
 In 2009 the NTIG issued a report, "An Urgent Call to Action", expressing concern that water quality continued to deteriorate nationwide due to increasing nutrient pollution, and recommending more vigorous development of nutrient standards by the states.

-In 2011 EPA reiterated the need for states to fully develop their nutrient standards, noting that drinking water violations for nitrates had doubled in eight years, that half of all streams nationwide had medium to high levels of nitrogen and phosphorus, and harmful algal blooms were increasing.
+In 2011 EPA reiterated the need for states to fully develop their nutrient standards, noting that drinking water violations for nitrates had doubled in eight years.
+Half of all streams nationwide had medium to high levels of nitrogen and phosphorus, and harmful algal blooms were increasing.
 The agency set out a framework for states to develop priorities and watershed-level goals for reductions of nutrients.